My New Android Phone and Cyanogenmod 4.1.999

 Cyanogen 4.1.999

-I only ran the stock firmware long enough to install the Cyanogen firmware, so I can't talk about all specific details that are different from the stock firmware.
+I only ran the stock firmware long enough to install the Cyanogen firmware, so I can't talk about all the specific details that are different from the stock firmware.

 There are some interesting improvements behind the scenes, though.
-The Cyanogen firmware uses compcache and Con Kolivas' BFS process scheduler.
+The Cyanogen firmware uses compcache and Con Kolivas’s BFS process scheduler.
 I'm already a heavy user of compcache on my laptop, and I've been testing the BFS scheduler as well.

 I've really only had one issue so far with the 4.1.999 firmware.
 Every once in a while all the icons disappear from the launcher and the phone has to be rebooted to get them back.
 It seems to be a known issue with the experimental firmware.
 I doubled the size of the compcache swap space and I didn't see the problem for a few days.
 I can only assume that the race condition is less likely when the phone is more responsive.